 To describe the responsibilities of the faculties of the College of Liberal Arts and Sciences and the Schools to establish curricula, academic standards, and degree requirements; to describe the general responsibilities of the deans; and to describe the circumstances in which broader consultation is required.

-Faculty and academic staff of the Lawrence campus
+Faculty and academic staff of the Lawrence and Edwards campus

-Subject to administrative oversight, Board of Regents policy, state law, and the additional provisions noted below, the faculty of each school may establish curricula, academic standards, and degree requirements.
+Subject to administrative oversight, Kansas Board of Regents (KBOR) policy, state law, and the additional provisions noted below, the faculty of each School and the College may establish curricula, academic standards, and degree requirements.

-The deans of the Schools and College are responsible for academic leadership and administrative supervision of academic programs within their units, including admitting, advising, retaining, and supervising students, monitoring their respective graduate programs, confirming that all university standards for graduation have been met, and awarding degrees.
+The deans of the Schools and College are responsible for academic leadership and administrative supervision of academic programs within their units, including admitting, advising, retaining, and supervising students, monitoring their respective undergraduate and graduate programs, confirming that all University standards for graduation have been met, and awarding degrees.